mattwach/battery_drainer/README.md

 ![temperature](images/temperature.png)

-A temperature sensor will be placed against the heatsink to get an idea of of overall temperature of the FETs and power resistors.
-This feedback can be used to control a cooling fan (described below) and, if this is inadequate, reduce the power dissipation via FAST and SLOW PWM signals (as described earlier).
+A temperature sensor is placed against the heatsink and as-close-as-possible to the FET to monitor the FET temperature.
+This feedback can be used to control a cooling fan (described below) and, if this is inadequate, reduce the current draw.

 ### Power cutoff